Skull Fractures (Cranial Fractures)

 A number of things need to simultaneously occur when an athlete sustains a life-threatening injury.
 These steps include:

-• Contacting emergency medical services (EMS) with exact location, type of injury, age of athlete, and status of the athlete (unconscious, breathing, pulse)
+• Contacting emergency medical services (EMS) with exact location, type of injury, age of the athlete, and status of the athlete (unconscious, breathing, pulse)

 • Providing immediate medical care to the athlete.